fredbrowne/turboYAML/README.md

 ## Overview

-turboyaml is an AI-powered CLI utility designed to seamlessly convert complex dbt (Data Build Tool) SQL files into YAML format.
+turboyaml is an AI-powered CLI utility designed to seamlessly generate/augment YAML documentation for complex dbt `.sql` files.
 With the power of OpenAI's advanced GPT-4 language model, this tool empowers data engineers and analysts to accelerate their data modeling and configuration management workflow.

 ## Key Features